 If you are accepted for publication, please understand that we reserve the right to make minor edits to your piece (punctuation, small matters of word choice, etc).
 Larger revisions will be requested.

-We will try to get back to you within twelve weeks.
-If you don’t hear from us by then, we hope that you’ll be patient with us.
+We will try to get back to you at some point.
+It may be five days; it may be five months.
+We hope that you’ll be patient with us.
 We are college students who average three hours of sleep a night.
 We’re doing the best we can.

 Also, the fact that we’re college students should probably give you an idea of how we pay contributors.
 That is to say, of course, we don’t.
 Contributors will, however, receive our sincerest gratitude and hearty endorsement via our Twitter page. ✷